Cummins: Hurling needs greater share of the limelight

-Former Tipperary goalkeeper Brendan Cummins feels that hurling now needs a bit more attention in the wake of the added profile that football is to receive with the introduction of the ‘Super 8’.
+Former Tipperary goalkeeper Brendan Cummins feels that hurling now needs a bit more attention in the wake of the added profile that football is to receive with the introduction of the ‘Super 8’ stage.

 Cummins, who currently acts as goalkeeping coach with the Kerry hurlers, believes the Leinster round-robin format is serving counties like the Kingdom well, but further down the line is of the view that hurling needs more games at the height of summer.